jarends/fork-func/README.md

     obj.heavyFunc arg0, arg1, ..., callback

-    # as you realized, snake-case will be converted to camelCase
+    # as you realized, kebab-case will be converted to camelCase
-    # and as you expected, if a named function is called (./a::b), this name (b) is used
+    # and as you expected, if a named function is called (./a::b), that name (b) is used

     # if thats not enough, you can specify a custom name